 Now we take the spotlight to India 360’s home city, the financial capital, the city of dreams and the city with Bollywood… Mumbai.
 Not very well-known, Mani Bhavan is just one street away from the city’s most iconic sea-side promenade, the Marine Drive.
 It is a museum that showcases the life of Gandhiji.
 Why is the museum at Mani Bhavan?
 While practising as a barrister after returning from South Africa, Gandhiji lived for several years in what was then called Bombay.
 Here, he met influential people like Lokmanya Tilak and Gopal Krishna Gokhale.
 Both of them were role models on the way to Gandhiji’s struggle for rights and freedom for Indians.
 Mani Bhavan is the building in which Gandhiji lived while in Bombay.

 Today, the building is a museum showing Gandhiji’s life.
-The unique thing about this museum is three floors of stories about Gandhiji’s life.
+The unique thing about this museum is three storeys of stories about Gandhiji’s life.
 But the stories are NOT written.
-Instead, the stories have been painstakingly built in the form of small mannequins inside glass cases.
+Instead, the stories have been painstakingly built in the form of small miniatures inside glass cases.
 Each glass case shows a moment in the life of Gandhiji and a scene from India’s freedom struggle.
-Scenes such as the bloodiness of the Jallianwalah Bagh shooting, the sorrow of Gandhiji’s loss of Kasturba and the sorrow on everyone’s face at the death of Gandhiji himself have been convincingly captured in the figurines.
+Scenes such as the bloodiness of the Jallianwalah Bagh shooting, the sorrow of the loss of Kasturba and the sorrow on everyone’s face at the death of Gandhiji himself have been convincingly captured in the figurines.

 8. Teak Museum, Nilambur, Kerala